 The Straitjacket Fits were one of the most accomplished of the 1980s Dunedin bands.
-1987 EP, Life In One Chord spawned the driving guitar classic, 'She Speeds'.
-The unlikely melding of Shayne (Dimmer) Carter's snarling sonic edge and Andrew Brough's liquid pop instinct saw world domination hailed as imminent.
-Melody Maker in 1992 gushed they're "the weirdest guitar band in the world.
-They're also the best."
-After Hail, Melt and their Brough-less third album Blow, they disbanded in 1994.
+1987 EP Life In One Chord spawned driving guitar classic 'She Speeds'.
+The unlikely melding of Shayne (Dimmer) Carter's snarling sonic edge and Andrew Brough's pop instincts saw world domination hailed as imminent.
+In 1992 Melody Maker called them the weirdest and best guitar band in the world.
+After Hail, Melt and Brough-less third album Blow, they disbanded in 1994.
 They were inducted into the NZ Music Hall of Fame in 2008.

 From Straitjacket Fits’ third and final album Blow, ‘If I Were You’ keeps its hand on the sonic brake, while providing contrast with the melodic sounds of recently departed bandmember Andrew Brough.
 Director Andrew Dominik’s moody music video accents Shayne Carter’s niggly ‘agony uncle’ lyrical advice via fireworks, watery prism effects and lip close-ups.
 The Fits’ final single made APRA’s Top 100 Kiwi song list.
 Dominik went on to direct Chopper, Killing Them Softly and acclaimed Nick Cave documentary One More Time with Feeling.